InteractiveComputerGraphics/CompactNSearch/README.md

 ```c++
 nsearch.z_sort();
 ```
-Please note that the actual reordering must invoked by the user by
+Please note that the actual reordering must be invoked by the user by
 ```c++
 ps.sort_field(positions.data());
 ```